 Delivery of the certificate of completion for the contract of the lien claimant.
 If you receive a certificate of completion, your lien claim period has begun.

 Certificate of completion for any contract up to the chain from the lien claimant, including the head contract.
 Even if you’re a sub-subcontractor and the head contract receives its certificate of completion, the lien claim period has opened for you as well.

 Abandonment or termination of the head contract.
 All subcontractors and sub-subcontractors are now able to file builder’s liens as well.

 Abandonment or termination of the project as a whole.

 There will be situations where some of these events will not occur.
 Smaller construction or renovation jobs, for example, will not always supply certificates of completion.
-Obviously this means that a lien submission period cannot be triggered by delivery of these certificates.
+Obviously, this means that a lien submission period cannot be triggered by the delivery of these certificates.

 For this reason, and because the deadlines are inflexible, it’s vitally important to know what triggers will and won’t apply ahead of time.
 It’s entirely possible for a triggering event to occur without someone knowing, so always be aware.
 The lien should be filed as close to the triggering event as possible to avoid missing the deadline.

 In the event a deadline is missed, it’s still possible to file a lien against holdback funds that are yet to be distributed if any.